-The Company has adopted the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") set out in Appendix 10 to the Listing Rules regarding securities transactions for both its Directors and senior management.
+The Company has adopted the Model Code set out in Appendix 10 to the Listing Rules regarding securities transactions for both its Directors and senior management.
 After having made specific enquiries, all Directors and senior management confirmed that they have complied with the required standard of dealings set out in the Model Code throughout the six months ended 30 September 2022.